Memory development: Adults

 Memory tends to begin to fade as when enter and go through adulthood.
-Ane-Victoria Idland et al., investigated the biological factors that begin to form in a person's older life and examined biological markers that could help explain the decrease in memory.
+Professor Ane-Victoria Idland et al., investigated the biological factors that begin to form in a person's older life and examined biological markers that could help explain the decrease in memory.
 They focused on beta amyloid 1–42 (Aβ42), phosphorylated tau (P-tau), total tau, chitinase-3-like protein 1 (YKL-40), fatty acid binding protein 3 (FABP3), and neurofilament light (NFL), and their findings suggest that tauopathy and FABP3 tended to be associated with the most memory decline.
 As individuals age, the hippocampus appears to begin to lose its ability to make connections to life events and memory.

-Episodic Memory
+Episodic memory

 By school age, the typical child shows skill in recalling details of past experiences and in organizing those details into a narrative form with cohesion.
 Memories formed at this age and beyond are more likely to stand the test of time over the years and be recalled in adulthood, compared to earlier memories.
 Young children can sometimes retain information from specific episodes over very long periods of time, but the particular information a child of a particular age is likely to retain over different periods of time is unpredictable.
 This depends on the nature of the memory event and individual differences in the child such as gender, parental style of communication, and language ability.

-One of the most important aspects of episodic memory according to Tulving (1985, 1999) is the element of the individual to cognitively travel to both the past and the future.
+One of the most important aspects of episodic memory according to Psychologist Endel Tulving (1985, 1999) is the element of the individual to cognitively travel to both the past and the future.
 A studied yet still speculative thought about episodic memory in children is the lack of and anticipated episodic.
-This suggests that children are more susceptible and successful in remembering certain events (e.g., what are you going to have for lunch, what will you play with in the park, etc.), not because they traveled in both past and future, but that parents are the ones’ who generally organize the day, meaning they are the ones who have control over their children's futures.
+This suggests that children are more susceptible and successful in remembering certain events (e.g., what are you going to have for lunch, what will you play with in the park, etc.), not because they traveled in both past and future, but that parents are the ones' who generally organize the day, meaning they are the ones who have control over their children's futures.

 As with all forms of memory, Episodic Memory is known to also decline with age.
 However, it can also be said that biological factors such as one's sex also affects how Episodic memory develops and degrades.
-In a study done by Lundervold et al., they decided to investigate the possible reasons behind this.
+In a study done by Professor Astri J. Lundervold et al., they decided to investigate the possible reasons behind this.
 Their findings through several longitudinal and cross-sectional studies found that as mentioned that Episodic memory does decrease with age.
 In regards to sex they found that women tend to have a slightly lower decrease rate of Episodic Memory than men, -.12 compared to -.14 units.
 They study however didn't go into other variables such as social-economical-status in regards to how this might affect the decrease rates in age and sex.